 The key to creating perfect bezel wire ends is in the cutting.
-Jewelry designer, master metalsmith, and Lapidary Journal Jewelry Artist magazine contributor Lexi Erickson answered a Jewelry Making Daily member's question on our forums that is so good, I had to share with all of you.
+Jewelry designer, master metalsmith, and Lapidary Journal Jewelry Artist magazine contributor Lexi Erickson answered a Jewelry Making Daily member's question that is so good, I had to share with all of you.

 The bezel-scissor question from Jewelry Making Daily member earthstonedesigns:

 In all of my jewelry techniques that I have learned and do successfully, the most frustrating to me is getting my bezel wire ends to meet properly without a gap.
 On a given day, I can spend an hour or more trying to get a perfect fit, and if I just go for what I have, well, you know the results.
 I have gotten suggestions, mostly involving a piece of tape or sticky note to wrap around the stone, then laying it on the bezel wire to cut.
 For me, it is as unpredictable as my normal way.
 I am beginning to wonder if it is my scissors.
 If so, what scissors are best?

 The very best bezel scissors are dental scissors.
 They will cut a hair's width of bezel.
 I used to tell my students to never cut their bezel, always file and fit, and then re-file and fit.
 Yes, it can take hours.
 But several years ago I got a pair of these scissors.
 I haven't filed a bezel yet, and they cut such a minute amount of silver that they save countless hours.